 Three, four possible F1 races in the United States with an American victory

 Formula 1 appears to have gained popularity in the United States in recent years.
 F1 owner Liberty Media is also committed to this and has therefore added a race in Miami for 2022 to the existing US Grand Prix at the Circuit of the Americas.
 There is even talk of a third race in the United States, which would be held in Las Vegas or Indianapolis, for example.
-In addition, with Haas F1 Team, there is an American team in the sport, while Andretti Autosport is now in talks to take a controlling stake in Alfa Romeo’s F1 team.
+Of Haas F1 Team there is also an American team in the sport, while Andretti Autosport is now in talks to take a controlling stake in the F1 racing team of Alfa romeo.
 For example, in 2022 there could be two American teams at the start.

 This in turn has led to rumors that an American driver could return to Formula 1.
 If Andretti is indeed at the start in 2022, then the IndyCar is the winner.
 Colton Herta a leading candidate to take the plunge.
 Then he must still receive a super license.